Geography

 In this module, you'll discuss papers on the multiple dimensions of this challenge, including the biophysical, economic, nutritional, sociopolitical and institutional.

-Taking a global perspective on issues, you will draw on global-scale research, as well as case studies from different regions of the world to understand the geography of agricultural production, its environmental footprint and malnutrition.
+Taking a global perspective on issues, you'll draw on global-scale research, as well as case studies from different regions of the world to understand the geography of agricultural production, its environmental footprint and malnutrition.

 Key topics include: